Dealing with Divorce or Separation

 Updating your will

-It’s also important to remember post separation or divorce you should update your will to reflect your changed life circumstances.
+It’s also important to remember that post-separation or divorce you should update your will to reflect your changed life circumstances.
 This process can also be completed by your Family Lawyer.

 At Shoalhaven Lawyers, we offer a comprehensive family law service.
 Principal Ted Neaves is an experienced litigation lawyer and should your family law matter end up in court, he has the knowledge of the court system to represent you.
 We also have transparent fees, which means you will not be hit with any surprise costs.